DuckyMomo20012/image-n-crypt/README.md

 ### :dart: Features

-- Registration.
-- Login.
+- Register and login user.
-- Storing image: app client encrypts the image with RSA and sends the request to the server to store the image.
+- Storing image: app client encrypts the image with RSA algorithm and sends the request to the server to store the image.
-  - Image encrypted is required to be **openable** and can't be recognized by attackers.
+  - Image encrypted is required to be **openable**, but the opener may or may not understand the image.
 - View the image list.
 - Download image: client download encrypted images and decrypts it using the user's RSA private key.